dfdx/Yota.jl/README.md

 Yota.jl is a package for reverse-mode automatic differentiation in Julia.
 The main features are:

-* optimized for large inputs and convenional deep learning
+* optimized for large inputs and conventional deep learning
 * tracer-based with a hackable computational graph (tape)
 * supports [ChainRules](https://github.com/JuliaDiff/ChainRules.jl) API